chromatic-protocol/docs/docs/contracts/reference/core/libraries/liquidity/LiquidityPool.md

      3. Iterates from the minimum fee rate until the upper bound, assigning the remaining maker margin to the bins until it is exhausted.
-     4. Creates an array of BinMargin structs containing the trading fee rate and corresponding margin amount for each bin._
+     4. Creates an array of BinMargin structs containing the trading fee rate and corresponding margin amount for each bin.
+     Throws an error with the code `Errors.NOT_ENOUGH_FREE_LIQUIDITY` if there is not enough free liquidity._

 | Name | Type | Description |
 | ---- | ---- | ----------- |